initmahesh/Edge-Analytics-FaaS/Azure-IoT-Edge/Azure-Iot-Edge-Setup.md

 Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities on Intel IoT edge devices with accelerators (Integrated GPU, FPGA, and Movidius).
 These functions provide a great developer experience and seamless migration of visual analytics from cloud to edge in a secure manner using containerized environment.
 Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel IoT edge devices with accelerators.

-This document describes implementation of FaaS inference samples (based on Python 3.5) on Azure Iot Edge [1] using Docker images [2].
+This document describes the creation and deployment of FaaS inference samples (based on Python 3.5) using Azure's Iot Edge service [1].
 These functions can be created, modified, and updated in the cloud and can be deployed from cloud to edge using Azure Iot Edge Runtime.
 This document covers description of samples, pre-requisites for Intel edge device, configuring a Azure Iot Hub, creating and packaging docker images, deployment of docker images and how to consume the inference output.

 ## Supported Platforms